-We have audited the financial statements of Rogers State University - KRSU-Television (the Station) as of and for the years ended June 30, 2023 and 2022 and the related notes to the financial statements, which collectively comprise the Station's basic financial statements, as listed in the table of contents.
+We have audited the financial statements of Rogers State University - KRSU-Television (Station) as of and for the years ended June 30, 2024 and 2023 and the related notes to the financial statements, which collectively comprise the Station's basic financial statements, as listed in the table of contents.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of the Station as of June 30, 2023 and 2022 and the changes in financial position and its cash flows for the years then ended, in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of the Station as of June 30, 2024 and 2023 and the changes in financial position and its cash flows for the years then ended, in accordance with accounting principles generally accepted in the United States of America.